 The perimeter measurements added together shouldn't be over 80-85 feet.

 Larger sails may be possible but are not generally recommended.

-When planning a shade sail design, do not forget to consider the angle of the sun and where the shadow cast from the shade sail fabric will be located.
+When planning a shade sail design, do not forget to consider the curves in the perimeter of the sail along with the angle of the sun and where the shadow cast from the shade sail fabric will be located.

-To avoid chafing of the fabric, overlapping shade sails should have a minimum of 8"-12” distance between them.
+To avoid chafing of the fabric, overlapping shade sails may need up to 18” distance between them.
 Otherwise, windy conditions may cause the sails to rub against each other and may damage the fabric over time.